Overriding toString()

 true if the given object represents a String equivalent to this string, false otherwise

-In a nutshell: Two instances of String will be compared for equality character by character.
-The superclass Object.equals() method is being overridden.
+In a nutshell: The superclass Object.equals() method is being overridden: Two instances of String will be compared for equality character by character, i.e. by content as expected.

 public boolean equals (Object obj)